viditforsv/nextjs_astrology_notes/README.md

 ### Authentication Setup

-This site uses NextAuth with simple credential-based authentication.
+This site uses NextAuth with Vercel KV for session storage and credential-based authentication.

 **Default Login:**
 - Username: `admin`